Changes to the yesterday report are marked.

 - Cargo road transport crews.

-- Truck drivers must have special permits issued by their employers for each transport.
+- Truck drivers must have special permits issued by their employers for transport during curfew.

 - Employees of health institutions not to leave Federation B&H.